jtpio/pydata-paris-2025/index.md

 ---

+TODO: screencast fot alt text generation

+---

+TODO: screencast for audio transcription

+---

 # The Case of Privacy

-- Data stays in browser
+- Data stays in the browser
 - No server round-trips
 - Enhanced privacy protection